aaron-grau/curic/javascript/readings/rails-api.md

 ```

-Don't worry if you've never heard of jbuilder.
+Don't worry if you've never heard of Jbuilder.
 It's just a gem that lets us
-write Ruby to create JSON, like ERB is for creating HTML. jbuilder lets us
+write Ruby to create JSON, like ERB is for creating HTML.
+Jbuilder lets us
 render a json array of cats by simply passing `@cats` to the `json.array!`
 method.